bobshort4bobby4/PP4-Civ1/README.md

   ### Home Page
   The major element of the landing page is a display inviting the user to check availability for the various room types the hotel offers.
-  Price and a brief decsription of the rooms are also displayed.
+  Price and a brief description of the rooms are also displayed.
   The nav-bar is displayed at the top along with various links to social media.
   The nav-bar is based on a standard bootstrap one and is fully responsive, collasping to  a  hamburger menu at smaller screen sizes.
   The nav-bar and social links are part of the base template and are displayed on all pages.